tlrx/elasticsearch-view-plugin/README.md

 <p>© Copyright @{_source.brand}</p>
 ```

-The `.mv` extension indicates that the file contains a template in MVEL language.
+The `.mv` extension indicates that the file contains a template written in MVEL.

-After a cluster restart, we will be able to update the `full` view in order to use the preloaded template script:
+After a cluster restart, we will be able to update the `full` view in order to use the preloaded template script (note the
+@includeNamed{} instruction):
 ```
 ...
      "full": {